nmeum/android-tools/README.md

 Git repository to make it easier to package certain command line utilities provided by [android-tools][android-tools].

+# Motivation

+[Many][void-linux] [Linux][arch-linux] [distribution][alpine-linux] have
+a package called android-tools which ships essential android command line tools like adb or fastboot.
+Sadly the upstream build system for those tools is rather complex and doesn't allow building the command line tools only.

+Linux Distribution therefore mostly ship their own build systems for building the command line utilities.
+This repository aims to make packaging of android command utilities easier by providing a simple CMake based build system and a ready-to-use tarball which doesn't require cloning all of the required git repositories manually.
+Besides this makes it easy to collect all patches required to build standalone android command line utilities in a central place.

 # Status

 Currently the following tools are supported: